The BEST Oven-Fried Chicken

 • Use Dark, Non-Stick Pans.
 Dark pans heat to a higher temperature than light-colored pans, which will help with getting a crispy coating.

 • Use Moist Chicken.
 I keep my chicken breasts in the freezer, and then thaw them in the fridge.
 So they’re quite moist when it’s time for me to bread them, and a lot of the coating sticks to them easily.
-If you’re working with fresh chicken breasts, you’ll want to soak them in milk first (or buttermilk, which adds great flavour!).
+If you’re working with fresh chicken breasts, you can soak them first in buttermilk to tenderize if desired.

 • Use Butter, Not Cooking Spray.
 I know you might be tempted to bake the chicken with cooking spray instead of butter, but unfortunately, this just doesn’t work as well.
 The fat in real butter makes a lot of difference in crisping up the chicken!
 If you need a healthier substitute, try margarine or reduced calorie margarine.

-• Watch the Parchment: When you flip the chicken, you may find that the parchment paper is a little dry.
-I recommend drizzling more butter or oil onto the parchment to help crisp up the bottom of the chicken as it cooks.
+• Check when you flip: When you flip the chicken, you may find that the pan is a little dry.
+You can add more butter or oil onto the pan to help crisp up the bottom of the chicken as it cooks.

 • Serve with Care: As the chicken sits on a plate, the underside may get a little soggy from condensation.
 Therefore, I recommend serving immediately.
 If you’re not serving right away, place the chicken on a rack, a plate lined with paper towel, or just keep it warm in a 225°F oven.